Aladeenb/credit-card-fraud-prediction/README.md

-# credit card fraud detection
+# credit card fraud prediction

 > **NOTE**: The project is still in progress